 Watch this video to see the background of this project and how you can be involved!

-In June, Catalyst plans to travel to Nigeria in West Africa to begin the first training.
-We have received word that this training will help engage leaders with theological and methodological foundations, propelling them into a church planting network in Kaduna, Nigeria.
+In June 2017, Catalyst will open a new project in Nigeria.
+After a vision trip in October 2016, we have received word that this training will help engage leaders with theological and methodological foundations, propelling them into a church planting network in Kaduna, Nigeria.

 Catalyst recently began a training cycle with a pastor from the Ivory Coast who messaged the organization seeking training in order to effectively preach the gospel of Jesus.
 We are growing in our utilization of technological advance for the purpose of training those in the harvest.